The National Library Service

 Near the bottom of the Visual Settings screen, prior to the tab bar, is an orange button labeled Restore Defaults.
 This button is used to reset all visual settings to the BARD Mobile default settings.

 The BARD Mobile user account settings allow you to access your BARD login information.
-It also allows you the option of downloading materials to your device using your mobile network, if your device has cellular capabilities.
+They also allow you the option of downloading materials to your device using your mobile network, if your device has cellular capabilities, and to control auto-lock during downloads.

 BARD Mobile allows different users to log into their BARD account on the device using their unique user name and password.
 This is accomplished through the User Account Settings button, the third button on the Settings screen listed after the Visual Settings button.